Andre-MCarvalho/image-processing-package/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package image-processing-package is used to:
 	-
 	-